maivankien/dobby-finance-assistant/README.md

 ### Usage
 1. **Manual Expense Entry**: Click "Add Expense" to open the expense entry form
 2. **AI-Powered Entry**: Use the chat assistant to record expenses naturally
+3. **View Switching**: Toggle between List View and Calendar View using the view switcher buttons
+4. **Calendar Navigation**:
+   - Use Back/Next buttons to navigate months or weeks
+   - Click Today to return to current date
+   - Switch between Month and Week views using calendar header buttons
+5. **Viewing Expenses**:
+   - In List View: Use filters to view specific expenses
+   - In Calendar View: Click any day to see full expense details in popup
-3. **Filtering**: Use time and category filters to view specific expenses
+6. **Filtering**: Use time and category filters in List View to view specific expenses
-4. **Financial Analysis**: Ask the AI assistant for spending insights and advice
+7. **Financial Analysis**: Ask the AI assistant for spending insights and advice
-5. **Data Management**: Delete expenses or clear chat history as needed
+8. **Data Management**: Delete expenses or clear chat history as needed

 ### API Configuration
 1. Visit [fireworks.ai](https://fireworks.ai) to obtain an API key